9aia/thal/pm/BACKLOG.md

 ### Medium priority

+- Handle better the error retry and loading states on subscription query
 - Add modal for checkout cancellation
 - Add date to Whats New modal articles
 - Remove need to sign-in to access the app?